hatakkey/MAG-integrated/README.md

 ### **LAB Prerequisites**

-Ensure the following dependencies are installed:
+Ensure the following requirements are installed or fulfilled:
 - **Docker**: Required for running containerized components.
 - **ContainerLab**: For managing container-based network simulations.
 - **Git**: For cloning this repository.
+- Convert the QCOW2 images for SR OS and MAG-C (SR AG) into Docker images using **[vrnetlab] https://containerlab.dev/manual/vrnetlab/#vrnetlab)**
+- Requesting the needed NOKIA license for SR OS and MAG-C (SR AG)

 ## **Installation Steps**